 One of the best things about writing your own wedding vows is that they can be made PERSONAL.
+You’re not limited in what to say when marrying someone as you can sprinkle your own touch!
 Don’t be afraid to write something that’s uniquely you, or something very specific that it can even be an inside joke.
 Bonus: This would appreciated by your wedding guests especially if they are close to you as a couple & know your quirks!

 - In my husband’s wedding vows – he included a quip about how he will be the one to take out the trash — which is an inside joke, since he knows how I’d love to do any other household chore except for touching garbage.

 - In my vows – I included a quip about how I promise to listen to his music (The Corrs, Barry Manilow, etc) — which is another inside joke that friends are aware of, since we have different tastes in music.

 Go ahead, be fun and quirky!
 We should understand why vows are important and meaningful, but that doesn’t mean there’s no room for some humor and joy.